-Let’s face it, selling your home can be pretty difficult, and even if you do find a buyer, who knows if they can actually obtain financing.
+Let’s face it, selling your home can be pretty difficult, and even if you do find a willing buyer, who knows if they can actually obtain financing to purchase it.
 In a buyer’s market, sellers often entice buyers with special concessions such as seller paid closing costs and seller carryback financing.

 The Seller Acts as the Bank for the Buyer

 - Sometimes a home seller can be the bank

 - If the home buyer needs help with financing